pierreac-xbe/freeticketing_ghpages/docs/guide/running-as-service.md

 FreeTicketing.exe --start
 ```

-To learn more about the CLI options, see [reference](../reference/cli.md).
+To learn more about the command line options, see [reference](../reference/cli.md).

 ## Linux